BlvckBytes/ctor-ensure/README.md

 ```

 Whenever you instantiate a user, it will validate all fields, but skip `password`.
 This technique allows for a very flexible and DRY schema notation.
 You can use `*` as a field-name inside the block-list to disable all fields within the whole chain up from *(including)* this class, which can be useful too, if not abused.

+The `skipOn` callback, which can also be used on class-level, comes with a companion, named `skipOnSkipsInherited`.
+If that flag is set to true, the inherited validations will also skip, if `skipsOn` evaluates to true.
+Otherwise, just the class' validation itself will be disabled.

 ## Standard Ensures